microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Extend Security Copilot

-Learn how to grant an MSSP access to your Security Copilot environment and how to use and create plugins.
-Security Copilot plugins enhance the platform’s capabilities by acting as connectors, enabling seamless integration with infinite partners and third parties, allowing for custom functionality.
-To first create a plugin, you will need the correct instance URL and API token.
+Learn how to grant an MSSP access and how to use and create plugins.
+Security Copilot plugins extend the platform’s capabilities by acting as connectors, enabling seamless integration with infinite partners and third parties, allowing for custom functionality.

 ### MSSPs